-How to Make a Boutonniere and Corsage
+How to Make A Boutonniere and Corsage: A DIY Tutorial

 Are you wondering how to make a boutonniere and corsage?
 Many of our DIY wedding couples come to us asking for advice on this topic, and of course, we are more than happy to help!
 These two types of flower arrangements are important because they serve to honor some of the most important people of the day.
 From the Mother of the Bride to the Ring Bearers, key family and wedding party members wear these little arrangements to signify their BIG role in the couple's lives.
 (Click here to read more about who should get flowers on your wedding day.)

 Learning how to make a corsage and boutonniere is a great skill to have, not only because it will help you save money on wedding flowers, but because it will come in handy for other events too.
 You may need these flower arrangements for future proms, galas, date nights, and more!
 Adding flowers to your formal attire helps take your look to the next level while also highlighting your personal style.

 Luckily, DIY-ing these flower arrangements can be simple and easy.
 We’ve developed a step by step guide to help you master the art of designing these special pieces.
 Keep scrolling to learn the process!

 1.)
 Gather Your Boutonniere Supplies

 Start by gathering all of the floral supplies you will need to create your arrangement.
 We recommend the following tools for your project:

 Next, for your DIY boutonniere, you'll want to order the following types of flowers: